tfpf/mersenne-twister/README.md

 analysis, go to [`benchmarks`](benchmarks).

 ## Installation Requirements
 These are the versions I have tested the installation with.
 Older versions may also work.
+You may not need all of these, depending on how and what you are installing.
-* cURL ≥ 7.74.0
+* cURL ≥ 7.68.0
-* GCC ≥ 10.2.1 or Clang ≥ 13.0.1
+* GCC ≥ 9.4.0 or Clang ≥ 12.0.0
 * Git ≥ 2.30.2
-* GNU Make ≥ 4.3
+* GNU Make ≥ 4.2.1
+* Python ≥ 3.8 and its C headers and library

 ## Install for C (and C++)
 The fastest way to install this is to run the following command in a terminal window.